Claris FileMaker WebDirect 19 Guide

 For information about the minimum hardware and software requirements, see the FileMaker Server system requirements.

 About this guide

-This guide provides information about designing custom apps for FileMaker WebDirect and hosting the custom apps by FileMaker Server, FileMaker Cloud for AWS, or FileMaker Cloud.
+This guide provides information about designing custom apps for FileMaker WebDirect and hosting the custom apps by FileMaker Server or FileMaker Cloud.

 Terms used in this guide:

 - publishing on the web - custom apps that users can access on the internet or an intranet using a web browser